emqx/emqx-docs/en_US/data-integration/schema-registry.md

 from 't'
 ```

+##### `schema_encode_and_tag`

-`schema_encode_and_tag` takes a locally registered Avro schema, an external CSR name and a CSR subject, and then encodes the payload (already in internal map format) and tags the result with the schema ID.
+This function uses a locally registered Avro schema and an external CSR schema name and subject to encode a payload and tags the resulting payload (already in internal map format) with a schema ID.
 The schema ID comes from registering the local schema to CSR.

+Example:

 ```sql
 select